wildan-pratama/flutter-install/README.md

 # Flutter installer

 ## Requirements
-If you are no arch linux based need install yay first
+If you are on arch linux based need install yay first

 ### Yay